BocuD/DTXmaniaNX/README.md

   - Sorting functionality similar to GITADORA, with songs grouped in various categories
   - Group by BOX, Difficulty, Level, Title, Artist, etc

+- Various stages recreated from scratch
-- Song selection UI recreated from scratch
+  - Song selection UI
     - Customizable options for various display parts
     - Grealy improved smoothness and UX
+  - Results screen
+    - Added information (Skill is implemented to match the arcade games)
+    - Styling and fonts updated to match recent games

 - Improved Guitar navigation
   - P + strum to confirm
   - Y + strum to go back

-- Improved settings menu
+- Greatly improved settings menu
   - Most menu options are now sorted into categories (for example, Audio, Video, Gameplay, etc)
   - Added options for drum velocity
   - Removed options that don't affect the current game
   - Improved naming and description for various elements

+- Improved WASAPI support
+  - Particularly on some edge cases on Windows 11 where wasapi would not work before

 - Extensive Dear ImGui-based tooling
   - Inspector and hierarchy views for new UI framework, performance analysis, song database tests, etc